OLEANDER PIERCING

 --Come in for your downsize.
 If your piercing requires it, then it's important to do it to avoid any complications with your healing.
 Your piercer should have already discussed downsizing with you if you received a piercing that will need it.
 Lip and tongue piercings are usually 10-14 days.
 Everything else, around 4-8 weeks.
 If you're unsure about downsizing, call or come in.
 Do not change the jewelry yourself until fully healed.

---Swimming should be avoided while healing, four month minimum.
+--Swimming should be avoided while healing, three month minimum.
 This includes all bodies of water, even the ocean.
 Keep in mind that the sea salt in the ocean is different than the sea salt spray you clean your piercing with, and that the ocean is teaming with bacteria.
+If your piercing shows a little redness or swelling still, wait longer before going in the water.

---NEVER use products like alcohol, peroxide, bactine, hibiclens, neosporin, vaseline, etc. These products are not meant for piercings and even says on these bottles "not meant for puncture wounds."
+--NEVER use products like alcohol, peroxide, bactine, hibiclens, neosporin, vaseline, etc. These products are not meant for piercings and can create an array of piercing issues.
+It even says on these bottles "not meant for puncture wounds."

---Do not remove your jewelry until it's healed, six months. (unless otherwise stated by your piercer).
+--Do not remove your jewelry until it's healed, four to six months. (unless otherwise stated by your piercer).

 --For genital/nipple piercings (and some lip piercings), avoid any oral contact with the piercing.
 We are not accustomed to other peoples bodily fluids so getting a mouth on the piercing should be avoided.
-Sex (including oral) may need to be avoided during initial healing and always use barrier protection.
+Penetrative sex may need to be avoided during initial healing and always use barrier protection.

 Average Healing Times For Body Piercings